 There’s No Such Thing as a ‘Pet’ Tarantula

-Just because you can keep a tarantula in your home doesn’t mean that you should.
-Read on to find out why keeping tarantulas as “pets” is a bad idea and why they should be left alone in nature.
+Just because you can keep a tarantula in your home doesn’t mean you should.
+Read on to find out why keeping them as “pets” is a bad idea and why they belong in nature, not captivity.

 A red knee tarantula on a sandy surface